SolraBizna/cya/README.md

 will be presented if that choice is made.
 For nearly all Adventures, this is all that's required. (e.g. `<choice target="caves4">`)

+If the `enable_hotkeys` engine variable is true, `<choice>`s may have a `hotkey` attribute giving the hotkey to use.
+You should only use numbers and lowercase ASCII letters for these hotkeys. `<choice>`s with no `hotkey` attribute will use the first hotkey 1-0 that is available (or none).

 Advanced Adventures may wish to execute some JavaScript code when a particular choice is made.
 They can do so by providing an `execute` attribute.
 The code within will be executed before the next page is